aclemons/slackrepo-docker/README.md

 # How to use

 Running slackrepo in a docker image means you always have a clean environment.
 You probably want to bind mount some directories so that the the output ends up on the host.
-Something like this should get your started:
+Something like this should get you started:

 ```sh
 mkdir -p $HOME/slackrepo